 Controller Knobs - Right-click controls to open the Control Settings.
 Orange labels show activated controls (transmitting data), click the label to activate/deactivate controls.
 Knobs can be linked to modulation targets on the VST plugin or MIDI device.
 To link a control knob Right-click a control and select 'Configure', and then set the number and data type CC, RPN, NRPN or AFT.
 See Control Settings for more details.

 Reset - Sends a reset (CC #121) message to your MIDI device, then updates

 all enabled controls.
 This switch is handy when you have disabled a control

 and you want its assigned controller to be reset by the MIDI device.

 Deactivate all - Deactivates all controls.

-Send pan, volume and pitch - Sends this additonal data (other than Note and CC) to the MIDI device.
+Send pan, volume and pitch - Sends this additional data (other than Note and CC) to the MIDI device.

 Map note color to MIDI channel - Piano roll note colors will be transmitted on their corresponding MIDI Channels.

 Transport flush options menu - By default MIDI Out sends the following MIDI data/commands when the FL Studio transport controls are used (Play or Stop).
-This can cause unexpected or undesirable behavior on some MIDI devices.
+This can cause unexpected or undesirable behavior on some MIDI devices such as patch changes or even external device crashes.
 The following data can be individually disabled: